plone/plone.batching/plone/batching/batching.rst

   False

 You might want to display the next item count.
-This can be usefull in case the batch is not exactly divisible by the pagesize.
+This can be useful in case the batch is not exactly divisible by the pagesize.

 ::